sagemath/sagewiki_to_gh-2022-10-10/combinat/FPSAC09/projects.md

   * [[http://groups.google.com/group/sage-devel/browse_thread/thread/ea62acaf89348d9d|another thread]]
   * code mentined above is [[http://emis.uhasselt.be/~vdbergh/sage_patches/fraction_field_cache/|here]]

+== An example of adding a new basis to an algebra ==

+PEOPLE: Franco Saliola

+  This should be a nice exercise in adding a new basis (the seminormal basis) to an algebra (the group algebra of the symmetric group).
+We don't even have to introduce any new code to construct the basis since it already exists in Sage, thanks to Mike Hansen.
+On the other hand, I do have a better implementation based on a method that Alain Lascoux explained to me, so we could use that instead.

 == <Project name goes here> ==

 PEOPLE: <list of interested participants>